ParadigmZero/homeworked-frontend/README.md

 You will need to input the following environmental variables into a .env file ( root directory).

 These relate to an Amazon AWS S3 bucket.
-For security reasons these cannot be given.
+For security reasons these cannot be given, and you will need to create your own.

 (Place them after the = sign )